escapin/CloudStorageSystem/src/README.txt

  2. Run class de.uni.trier.infsec.cloudStorage.ServerRegisterApp

-    This will run the server registration process.
+    This class will run the server registration process.
 Server will register its keys at the PKI environment and store the serialized keys to folder %TEMP%/CloudStorage/server.info